 (b) Recharacterisation Risk: With respect to lending of Cash, there is no risk that such transaction will be recharacterised as a pledge because Korean law does not recognize a pledge in cash.
-With respect to lending of Securities, it is likely that the lending of Securities under the Korean Annex would qualify as securities lending and thus Qualified Financial Transactions under Article 120, Paragraph 3 of the DRBL.

-However, although the lending of Cash or Securities under the Korean Annex cannot constitute a security interest under Korean law, the lending of Cash or Securities would be viewed in a broad sense as "Tambo" for the purpose of the DRBL and the CRPL.
-Therefore, our discussions on "Tambo" above in respect of the Transfer Annex shall apply equally to the lending of Cash and Securities under the Korean Annex.
+As discussed, the lending of Cash should be viewed in a broad sense as "Tambo" for the purpose of the DRBL and the CRPL.
+Therefore, our discussions on "Tambo" above in respect of the Transfer Annex would apply equally to the lending of Cash under the 2014 Korean Annex.